 “Following Sunday's impressive showing of more 400,000 people calling for action on climate change, we've seen some action from world leaders today, but not enough to match the energy of the people marching for their children's future," Naidoo said.
 "To preserve the health and safety of our planet and the human race, we must meet targets dictated by science—not agreed by politicians."

 Rainforest Action Network director Lindsey Allen decried the exclusion of local community leaders at the summit while saying, "It is encouraging that big corporate players have taken the opportunity of the Climate Summit to publicly acknowledge their responsibility in forging a new path toward climate stability, even if many of these are re-statements of existing commitments.
 These corporations still must turn these statements into actionable policies and demonstrable shifts in practice throughout their global supply chains.
 It is time for globally binding commitments, the recognition of the traditional and customary rights of forest-dependent communities, and the actionable enforcement of these policies."

-Frances Beinecke, president of the National Resources Defense Council, New York City, sounded a hopeful note.
+Frances Beinecke, president of the Natural Resources Defense Council, New York City, sounded a hopeful note.
 "Something extraordinary happened at the United Nations Climate Summit on Tuesday," she said.
 "One world leader after another took to the podium and described what his or her nation is already doing to reduce climate change pollution.
 After years of delay, the pace of climate action is picking up.
 This week confirmed that our voices are being heard.
 The past three days alone have shown that climate action is growing at every level of society.
 Joining 400,000 people calling for climate action on Sunday, I felt renewed hope.
 If concerned citizens and local and national leaders continue to raise our voices, we can respond to the climate threat just in time."